rexdivakar/rexdivakar.github.io/_posts/2022-06-07-docker_onboarding.md

 # install the dependencies and packages in the requirements file
 RUN pip install -r /app/requirements.txt

-# configure the container to run in an executed manner
-# ENTRYPOINT [ "python" ]
+# run the python code
 CMD ["python", "main.py" ]
 ```